-Fiat unveils new sedan for Europe; still working on the name
+Fiat unveils new sedan for Europe; working on name

 Fiat unveiled its new small sedan at the Istanbul Motor Show and until it is given a proper name will be known as the Aegea project.